Ubuntu SSO 2nd factor authentication FAQs

 To help protect against accidental passcode consumption, the server will accept any of the next three passcodes in the sequence.
 This means you can 'click' your Yubikey up to twice between logins without getting locked out, but the third code should go to SSO or the client will get out of sync with the server and lock you out.

-NOTE: If you set up your device to use time-based tokens (supported with the Google Authenticator app and other devices which use TOTP), you must ensure your device's clock is accurate and correctly set.
+NOTE: If you set up your device to use time-based tokens (supported with the Google Authenticator app and other devices/applications which use TOTP), you must ensure your device's clock is accurate and correctly set.
 Each code is only valid for 30 seconds.

 Why are you adding this to Ubuntu SSO?